groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/image-to-mhtml.md

     enable: true
     title: "Other Supported Conversions"
     content: |
-        You can also convert Image into many other file formats.
+        You can also convert IMAGE into many other file formats.
 Please see the complete list below.
     format:
         # format loop
         - name: "IMAGE TO EPUB"